Judy Kihumba

-Judy Kihumba (born 20th century, Nieri, Kenya) is a Kenyan Sign Language Interpreter who works to provide basic health information, especially related to mental health, to deaf breastfeeding mothers.
+Judy Kihumba (born 20th century, Nieri, Kenya) is a Kenyan Sign Language interpreter who works to provide basic health information, especially related to mental health, to deaf breastfeeding mothers.
 She was recognized as one of the BBC's 100 Most Inspiring Women in the World in 2022.

 Work and activism

-Judy Kihumba majored in sign language because it was the only course she could afford working as a maid, doing cleaning tasks in a house.
-Judy decided to deepen her knowledge in this field at the University of Nairobi, in the Kenyan capital.
+Kihumba majored in sign language because it was the only course she could afford working as a maid, doing cleaning tasks in a house.
+Kihumba decided to deepen her knowledge in this field at the University of Nairobi, in the Kenyan capital.
 She graduated with a degree in communication for development at Saint Paul University and obtained a Diploma in Trauma Counseling from the Kenya Association of Professional Counsellors.